bmsookim/graph-cnn.pytorch/README.md

 <p align="center"><img width="40%" src="./imgs/pytorch.png"></p>

-# graph-cnn.pytorch
 Pytorch implementation of Graph Convolution Networks.
-This project is made by Bumsoo Kim.
+This project is made by Bumsoo Kim, Ph.D Candidate in Korea University.

-Korea University, Master-Ph.D intergrated Course.

 ## Graph Convolutional Networks
 Many important real-world datasets come in the form of graphs or networks: social networks, knowledge graphs, protein-interaction networks, the World Wide Web, etc. In this repository, we introduce a basic tutorial for generalizing neural netowrks to work on arbitrarily structured graphs, along with a proposal of a new structure that outperforms the state-of-the-art performance of current Graph Convolutional Networks([Attention GCN]()).